eric-burel/data-fetching-patterns-in-react/README.md

 - **Asynchronous State Handler**: Utilize custom hooks or composable APIs to abstract data fetching and state management away from your components.
 This pattern centralizes asynchronous logic, simplifying component design and enhancing reusability across your application.
 - **Fallback Markup**: React's enhanced Suspense model supports a more declarative approach to fetching data asynchronously, streamlining your codebase.
 - **Parallel Data Fetching**: Maximize efficiency by fetching data in parallel, reducing wait times and boosting the responsiveness of your application.
-- **Lazy Loading with Suspense**: Employ lazy loading for non-essential components during the initial load, leveraging Suspense for graceful handling of loading states and code splitting, thereby ensuring your application remains performant.
+- **Code Splitting**: Employ lazy loading for non-essential components during the initial load, leveraging Suspense for graceful handling of loading states and code splitting, thereby ensuring your application remains performant.
 - **Data Prefetching**: By preemptively loading data based on predicted user actions, you can achieve a smooth and fast user experience.
 - **Static Site Generation (SSG)**: SSG proves invaluable for static content, working alongside dynamic rendering to speed up load times and optimize resource use.
 - **Server Component**: This pattern involves rendering components directly on the server, allowing for rich interactions without sending the component code to the client.
 It reduces the amount of JavaScript required on the client-side, speeding up load times and improving overall performance by executing data fetching, templating, and rendering on the server.